RALC88/riscv-vectorized-benchmark-suite/README.md

 The benchmark suite with all its applications and input sets is available as open source free of charge.
 Some of the benchmark programs have their own licensing terms which might limit their use in some cases.

 RiVEC implements the lastest riscv intrinsics for rvv-1.0.
 It can be compiled with the latest [riscv-collab/riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
-RiVEC has been successfully tested on Spike RISC-V ISA Simulator and qemu.
+RiVEC has been successfully tested on Spike RISC-V ISA Simulator, qemu RISC-V System emulator, and gem5 simulator.

 There is also an implementation based on the Working draft of the proposed RISC-V V vector extension v0.7.
 Click [here](https://github.com/RALC88/riscv-vectorized-benchmark-suite/tree/rvv-0.7).